 - 1. All health, CPR and ACEMAPP requirements must be completed, and maintained throughout the entire program. - 2.
 Must have a current, completed, reviewed and cleared BCI. - 3.
-A cumulative GPA of 2.0 is necessary each semester to progress through the nursing program. - A grade of "C" or better is required for all NURS courses: NURS 1000, NURS 1010, NURS 1200, NURS 1210, NURS 1220, NURS 1230, NURS 1240, NURS1250, NURS 1260, NURS 2000, NURS 2010. - 5.
+A cumulative GPA of 2.0 is necessary each semester to progress through the nursing program. - 4.
+A grade of "C" or better is required for all NURS courses: NURS 1200, NURS 1210, NURS 1220, NURS 1230, NURS 1240, NURS 1250, NURS 1260, NURS 2000, NURS 2010. - 5.
 A grade of less than "C" for a nursing course results in a failure for that course. - 6.
 Students must receive a satisfactory evaluation within all nursing skills lab and clinical experiences.
 Failure to obtain a satisfactory evaluation within the skills lab and/or clinical will result in failure of the course even if the student is passing the theory portion of the course. - 7.
 One clinical nursing course may be repeated one time only to improve a grade of less than "C." - 8.
 Students who fail a nursing course must retake the specific course in its entirety (lecture, lab and clinical components) in order to obtain credit for the course.
 The course must be successfully completed with a "C" or better grade before the student can progress to a subsequent nursing course. - 9.
-Students retaking a course must apply for readmission. - 10.
+Students retaking a course must apply for readmission.
+To apply for readmission, students must complete the Readmission Form located on the ADN student blackboard site. - 10.
 Students who have either failed a clinical nursing course or withdrawn from a clinical nursing course regardless of the reason are eligible to be readmitted one time.
 This does not include failures based upon the clinical calculation competency examination policy or ACEMAPP requirements.
 Readmission due to failures related to the clinical calculations' competency examinations will be determined by the Clinical Calculations Competency Examination Procedure.
 Students noncompliant with ACEMAPP requirements are eligible for re-admittance one time only.